spacemeshos/docs/docs/start/smeshing/smeshing_adv/post_init.md

   },
 ```

 **Info:** Resizing PoST data is a time-consuming process during which the node is not able to generate proofs.
-The node
-will automatically generate proofs once the resizing process is complete.
-Time your resizing process accordingly - start
-after your PoET cycle gap ends and the node has generated a PoST proof and finish before the next PoET cycle gap.
+The node will automatically generate proofs once the resizing process is complete.
+Time your resizing process accordingly - start once your PoET cycle gap ends and the node has generated a PoST proof, and finish before the next PoET cycle gap.

-**Be aware:** Decreasing your PoST size will reduce your rewards and becomes affective in the epoch after the resizing
-process is complete and the node has generated a PoST proof.
-Increasing your PoST size will increase your rewards, but
-it takes 2 epochs to become effective.
-Example: If you increase your PoST size before the PoET cycle gap in epoch 10,
-your rewards will be increased starting from epoch 12.
+**Beware:** Decreasing your PoST size will reduce your rewards and only becomes effective in the epoch after the resizing process is complete, and the node has generated a PoST proof.
+Increasing your PoST size will increase your rewards, but it takes 2 epochs to become effective.
+For example, if you increase your PoST size before the PoET cycle gap in epoch 10, your rewards will be increased starting from epoch 12.

-You can also resize PoST data using the [`postcli` tool](https://github.com/spacemeshos/post/tree/develop/cmd/postcli),
-which allows you to have greater control.
-For information on how to initialize only the data you don't already have and
-merge it with the existing data refer to the section
+You can also resize PoST data using the [`postcli` tool](https://github.com/spacemeshos/post/tree/develop/cmd/postcli), which allows you to have greater control.
+For information on how to initialize only the data you do not already have and merge it with the existing data, refer to the section
 [Initializing a subset of post data](https://github.com/spacemeshos/post/tree/develop/cmd/postcli#initializing-a-subset-of-post-data).